mez/carnd/P3_behavioral_cloning/writeup_report.md

 2. How to recover if it drifts of track
 3. How to handle turns

-The udacity slack community was a huge help here; from their experience, I used the left and right camera images and adjusted the steering (+.25 for left, -.25 for right) angles to show the model how to correct steering back to center.
-Then I used the horizontal shfiting to capture more angles.
+The Udacity slack community was a huge help here; from their experience, I used the left and right camera images and adjusted the steering (+.25 for left, -.25 for right) angles to show the model how to correct steering back to center.
+Then I used the horizontal shifting to capture more angles.
 This was enough to get a stable model working on the fastest setting (means lowest resolution) on both tracks.

 Reducing input image size was the next challenge.
 We do this by first cropping the top and bottom from the image that would be noise to the model.
 Then we resize the image to (64,64) and convert to HSV and only returning the S channel.
 This takes us from (160,320,3) to (64, 64, 1)!!